 Orchestra NG stores a complete log of all inbound and outbound calls for logging purposes.
-Domain-wide call logs can be accessed by clicking on Reports $\square \to \text{Call}$ logs and shows all calls records originated or received from the user's domain.
+Domain-wide call logs can be accessed by clicking on Reports $\stackrel{\square}{=} \rightarrow$ Call logs and shows all calls records originated or received from the user's domain.

-The Call logs dialog looks like the one in figure 5.29 and consists in a list of call records with the following fields:
+The Call logs dialog looks like the one in figure 5.29 and consists of a list of call records with the following fields: